Laplacian Heads Improve Transformers by Smoothing Token Representations: Experiments

-We trained decoder-only transformers for autoregressive next-token prediction.
-Specifically, we took a GPT-2 style transformer with 561 million parameters as the baseline.
-The model has 10 heads per block, and we trained models with $k$ Laplacian heads in each block, for $k \in \{0, 1, 7, 5, 3, 10\}$.
-We used a three-stage training process, following \citet{Karpathy2025nanochat}: pre-training on 11.2 billion tokens from FineWebEdu \citep{lozhkov2024FineWeb-edu} followed by mid-training and supervised finetuning (SFT) on chat and task-mixture data.
+We trained GPT-2 style transformers with 561 million parameters on autoregressive next-token prediction.
+The model has 10 heads, and we trained models with $|\L| \in \{0, 1, 7, 5, 3, 10\}$ Laplacian heads in each block.
+Following \cite{Karpathy2025nanochat}, we pre-trained the models on 11.2 billion tokens from FineWebEdu \citep{lozhkov2024FineWeb-edu}, followed by mid-training and supervised finetuning (SFT) on chat and task-mixture data.
 We then evaluated the SFT model on ARC-Easy, ARC-Challenge\citep{clark2018thinksolvedquestionanswering}, MMLU\citep{mmlu}, GSM8K\citep{gsm8k}, and HumanEval\citep{humaneval}.
 We report pass@10 accuracy for GSM8K and HumanEval and zero-shot accuracy for the other benchmarks.
-We also report the average performance across all tasks as a single metric to reflect the overall model qualities.
-More details of the experiments are in Appendix~\ref{exp_appendix}.
+We also report the average performance across all tasks as a single metric to reflect the overall model quality.
+More details of the experiments are in Appendix~\ref{app:exp}.

-Table~\ref{tab:sft-llm} shows that adding Laplacian heads produces noticeably higher average accuracy than the baseline for all tested choices of $k$.
-On the multiple-choice benchmarks (ARC and MMLU), all variants outperformed the baseline, with $k=5$ achieving the largest gain on ARC-Easy (+9.18\%) and ARC-Challenge (+6.32\%).
-On GSM8K, most Laplacian models also improved over the baseline, with $k=5$ giving the best result (+2.58\%).
-On HumanEval, performance is generally comparable to the baseline, with $k = 9$ and 7 performing the best.
-We note that next-token prediction is inherently different from supervised classification because the same sequence prefix can have different target next tokens.
-Thus, our results suggest that the Laplacian mechanism could help generative tasks such as reasoning and code.
+Table~\ref{tab:sft-llm} shows that adding Laplacian heads produces noticeably higher average accuracy than the baseline for all tested choices of $|\L|$.
+On the multiple-choice benchmarks (ARC and MMLU), all variants outperformed the baseline, with $|\L|=5$ achieving the largest gain on ARC-Easy (+16\%) and ARC-Challenge (+7\%).
+On GSM8K, most Laplacian models also improved over the baseline, with $|\L|=3$ giving the best result (+1.7\%).
+On HumanEval, performance is generally comparable to the baseline, with $|\L| = 9$ performing the best.
+Models with $|\L| = 5$ and $|\L| = 9$ achieved the highest average performance across all tasks.